rust-lang/rust/text/0000-impl-trait-type-alias.md

 }
 ```

-Each instance of `impl Trait` in a type alias must have at least one function
+Each instance of `impl Trait` in a type alias must be constrained by at least
-which constrains it to a concrete type.
-A function must either fully
+one function body or const/static initializer.
-constrain or place no constraints upon a given instance of `impl Trait` in
+A body or initializer must either fully constrain or place no constraints upon
-a type alias.
+a given instance of `impl Trait` in a type alias.

 The following is an example of an `impl Trait` type alias which contains
 two instances of `impl Trait`.
 Each instance is determined by exactly one